What is a Good Internet Speed?

 To get a quick recommendation based on the number of users and devices in your home, take a look at our bandwidth calculation tool.
-If you already have WiFi, consider learning how to extend your WiFi network.
+If you already have Wi-Fi and are having slower-than-normal speeds, try troubleshooting your Wi-Fi, or consider learning how to extend your Wi-Fi network.

-In this article, we will help you to determine how much internet speed you need based on how many internet users are in your home and how they use the internet.
+In this article, we help you determine how much internet speed you need based on how many internet users are in your home and how they use the internet.

 Here are some general download speed requirements based on everyday online activities:

 - Check email and browse the web: 1-5 Mbps minimum